 Weather and Conservation.
 The rate structures in each of Southwest's three states provide varying levels of protection from risks that drive operating margin volatility, particularly weather risk and conservation efforts.
 Southwest's exposure to these risks on operating margin is largely limited to its Arizona operating areas as both Nevada and California operations are now under decoupled rate structures.
-During the first quarter of 2010, weather had a positive influence on operating margin as temperatures in Arizona were relatively normal, whereas, in the first quarter of 2009, the estimated weather impact on operating margin was a reduction of \$13 million as Arizona experienced one of its warmest winters in 100 years.
+During the first six months of 2010, weather had a positive influence on operating margin as temperatures in Arizona were relatively normal, whereas, in the first six months of 2009, the estimated weather impact on operating margin was a reduction of \$17 million.

 Additionally, throughout 2009 Southwest experienced a decline in consumption over and above the more typical impacts of conservation from improvements in new construction practices and energy efficient appliances.
 This excess decline was attributed to the impact of the difficult economic environment and, in particular, vacant homes.
-During the first quarter of 2010, Southwest noted an overall increase in average residential customer consumption, but this improvement was largely driven by cooler weather.
+During the six months ended June 30, 2010, Southwest noted an overall increase in average residential customer consumption, but this improvement was largely driven by cooler weather, especially during the first quarter.
 Southwest continues to note an excessive number of vacant homes as compared to historical levels.
 Consequently, further economic-related declines are possible.
 Southwest continues to work with Arizona regulators on decoupling initiatives to mitigate the impacts of declining consumption.

 Customer Growth.
-Southwest completed 17,000 first-time meter sets over the last twelve months.
-These meter sets led to 9,000 net additional active customers.
-Southwest continues to project sluggish net customer growth (1% or less) for the year.
+Southwest completed 19,000 first-time meter sets over the last twelve months.
+These meter sets led to 16,000 net additional active customers.
+Southwest continues to project minimal net customer growth (1% or less) for the year.